ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 ### 4. Identity Control

-Possible contacts determined privately on a user’s own device
+* Possible contacts determined privately on a user’s own device
 * Data never leave the user’s device (100% local), unless they become ill and opt to release it to a health official

+* anonymity, pseudonymity
+* manage risk of reidentification
+* Do not reveal to the authority the identity of users who are at risk

 ### 5. Access